theholy7/docker-dbt-starter-template/README.md

 1. Make sure that you have docker installed and running;
 1. Start the services with `docker compose up --build`;
-1. Attach to the container running dbt with `docker attach docker-dbt-starter-template-app`
+1. Attach to the container running dbt with `docker attach docker-dbt-starter-template-app-1`

 You are now ready to start using DBT.
 You should be in the container's shell, where you can run `dbt` commands.